cockroachlabs/workshop_labs/topology-patterns/labs.md

 ## Lab 2 - Geo-Partitioned Replicas

-Read how you can tune the performance of the database using [partitioning](https://www.cockroachlabs.com/docs/v20.1/performance-tuning.html#step-13-partition-data-by-city).
-[Here](https://www.cockroachlabs.com/docs/v20.1/configure-replication-zones.html#create-a-replication-zone-for-a-partition) you can find information on replication zones with some examples.
+Read how you can tune the performance of the database using [partitioning](https://www.cockroachlabs.com/docs/stable/partitioning.html).
+You can read the docs about [configuring replication zones](https://www.cockroachlabs.com/docs/stable/configure-replication-zones.html) with some examples [here](https://www.cockroachlabs.com/docs/stable/configure-replication-zones.html#create-a-replication-zone-for-a-partition).

 Partition the `rides` table by column `city` to the appropriate regions (`us-west2`, `us-east4`, `eu-west2`).